m-daniela/chat-app/Notes/work.md

-- Authentication is the process of proving the identity of an entity, called claimant, to a verifier, and preventing impersonations.
+Authentication is the process of proving the identity of an entity, called claimant, to a verifier and preventing impersonations.
 It might be done using certain credentials (a password) or with a digital certificate (in case of websites).

-- Data origin authentication or message authentication techniques assures one party of the identity of the sender.
-- Usually, the message has additional information attached so the receiver can determine it.
+Data origin authentication or message authentication techniques assures one party of the identity of the sender.
+Usually, the message has additional information attached so the receiver can determine it.

+- /m

+/x
 The following objectives are included for the three different parties A, B, C
 1. A successfully authenticates to B, then B will complete the protocol by accepting A’s identity.
 2. After an identity exchange of B with A, B cannot impersonate A to the third party C.